janegca/fem-challenges/02-faq-card/README.md

 ## Issues

+Refactors have improved things, but not working correctly yet

+- in larger sizes, the FAQ Card resizes based on contents of selected item
-- The graphics appear to scale correctly except for the box, why??
+- ✔️ the graphics appear to scale correctly except for the box
+  - shadows and positioning now off slightly
 - ✔️ Mobile graphic not being loaded, instead the desktop one shrinks

-### Refactor
+### Refactors

+#### Fixing the mobile image swap

 Modified the HTML to load the images using the `picture`tag.
 The mobile graphics now loads correctly when the screen shrinks.
 (Thanks to the suggestion from